leksuss/repositext/README.md

 Follow the directions and you should then have a superuser login with password.

-Once you have Repositext running, you will run into a folder not found when you open http://localhost:8000/docweb/.
+Once you have Repositext running if you did not run reset-data.sh, you will run into a folder not found when you open http://localhost:8000/docweb/.
 You will need to add a folder called '-ROOT-' (with no parent) in the admin console.

 ![Add root folder in django admin](docs/screenshots/add_root_folder.png)